-The Group and Company financial statements have been prepared (in accordance with section 474(1) of the Companies Act 2006) under international accounting standards which are adopted for use within the United Kingdom by virtue of Chapter 2 or 3 of Part 2 of the International Accounting Standards and European Public Limited-Liability Company (Amendment etc.) (EU Exit) Regulations 2019.
-The financial statements have also been prepared in accordance with International Financial Reporting Standards as issued by the IASB the Company financial statements have been prepared in accordance with UK adopted international accounting standards and as applied in accordance with the provisions of the Companies Act 2006.
+The Group and Company financial statements have been prepared under international accounting standards which are adopted for use within the United Kingdom by virtue of Chapter 2 or 3 of Part 2 of the International Accounting Standards and European Public Limited-Liability Company (Amendment etc.) (EU Exit) Regulations 2019.
+The Group financial statements have also been prepared in accordance with International Financial Reporting Standards as issued by the IASB and the Company financial statements have also been prepared in accordance with international Financial Reporting Standards as issued by the IASB and with the requirements of the Companies (Jersey) law 1991.
 The financial statements have been prepared under the historical cost convention, as modified by financial assets and financial liabilities (including derivative instruments) at fair value through profit and loss.